Gerosullivan/Pangur/README.md

 The mice aren’t passive targets.
 They move, attack, and - if they end their turn on shadow tiles—eat grain and evolve into tougher 2/2, 3/3, or even nastier threats.
 Each wave brings six more mice; your meow at the gates determines how many flee and how many make it onto the board.
 Let too many feed and your grain loss meter climbs toward game over.

 Pangur Bán​ is designed as a focused tactics puzzle: small board, clear rules, and escalating pressure from the incoming waves.
 Each run is about reading the board state, chaining cat moves and attacks efficiently, and deciding when to commit a cat to a gate versus cleaning up the interior.
-It’s playable in short sessions but has enough depth to reward careful planning and experimentation.
+It's playable in short sessions but has enough depth to reward careful planning and experimentation.

+## License

+**Copyright © 2025 Gerald O'Sullivan / Robot Nerd Face Limited.
+All rights reserved.**

+This project is proprietary software made available for educational and reference purposes only.
+See [LICENSE](LICENSE) for full details.

+The source code may be viewed and studied for personal, non-commercial, educational purposes.
+All game assets including artwork, music, narrative content, and character designs are protected by copyright and may not be used in other projects.

+Music was created by Gerald O'Sullivan using Suno AI Pro.

+Based on the 9th-century Old Irish poem "Pangur Bán".